-In New Zealand, there are several ways for residents to buy Bitcoin.
+In New Zealand, there are several ways for residents to buy cryptocurrencies such as Bitcoin.
 Each method will comprise different risks and fees that must be considered before making any transaction to invest in Bitcoin with NZD.

 - Buy Bitcoin using cash.
 Swap cash for Bitcoins with a trusted friend or family member who is willing to buy and sell Bitcoin.
 The benefit of getting Bitcoin in person is that the buyer does not need to create an account with an exchange.
 However, it can be a tricky process to complete and recommend a mobile phone wallet or laptop to verify the Bitcoin price and confirm the transaction.

 - Use a peer-to-peer exchange.
 These websites were commonly used several years ago to buy Bitcoin before the emergence of centralized exchanges.
-Platforms such as Paxful connect willing buyers and sellers from all over the world.
+The best P2P platforms such as Paxful connect willing buyers and sellers from all over the world.
 Paxful uses an escrow service to ensure the transaction is fulfilled by both parties.
 The Bitcoin is held by the website and released to the buyer once the payment method for the Bitcoin is verified.

 - Trade-in a gift card.
 Several exchanges accept a wide variety of payment options such as pre-paid cards, gift cards from iTunes, Amazon and many others.
 These cards can be traded in the exchange for digital currencies such as Bitcoin.
 There are several websites that will accept an Amazon gift card in exchange for Bitcoin.

 - Use a Bitcoin ATM.
 Bitcoin automatic teller machines (ATMs) provide a means for investors to buy Bitcoin directly from an ATM.
 The process is similar to using an ATM to withdraw cash and there is a growing number of ATMs that can be found using a service such as Coinatmradar.